brianhouse/art_and_code/units/1_encoding/description.md

 ```py
       # width, height
 ```
 In Python, anything on a line after a `#` character is ignored by the program.
-You can use it to keep notes on what's going on in the code.
+You can use comments to keep notes on what's going on in the code itself, which can be very helpful in larger programs.

 ### Lines and shapes